Board of Directors

 Maritz, Corporate Accounting Manager

 Kim is proud to have come from a Navy family.
-The board is very grateful that she has volunteered to oversee the bookkeeping for the Fisher House in St. Louis since 2015.
+The board is very grateful that she has volunteered to oversee bookkeeping for the organization since 2015.

 Paul Eichholz